AdaptiveMotorControlLab/Leaf_Ant_Analysis/README.md

-# Leaf_Ant_Analysis
+# 🍃 Leaf 🐜 Ant Analysis
-supporting code and models for Gilbert, Glastad et al.
+- supporting code and models for Gilbert, Glastad et al.

+Table of contents:

+- Colab notebook that highlights the training, evaluation, and video analysis.
+- Colab notebook with custom helper code for producing the paper analysis and plots.